 The two years has so far contained bushfires, a sudden move from cabin by the beach to a van in the woods, Corona, a first solo road trip, clinical remission of Crohns disease, a cancer scare, and landing in a shack/artstudio hanging out with lyrebirds and wombats.
 Despite the disruption, by April 2021, Lea had managed to produce a diverse range of work, put together two other exhibitions, provided regularly selling work for a local gallery, had a drawing selected as a finalist in Shoalhaven International Womens Day Art Prize and one of her first oil paintings selected for the Lethbridge small works International Art Prize Salon.

-As of early August project has been completed.
-Lea is in the process winding things up and collating the work into a cohesive portfolio, and as a result of the experiment is launching into some oil painting experiments and working on a series of charcoal drawings that will become her first solo show.
+As of early August the project has been completed.
+Lea is in the process winding things up and collating the work into a cohesive portfolio.

 Follow @lea.hawkins.art to see more